 - Maintain a GPA of at least a 3.00 or higher.

 To remain in good standing in the nursing program, students must earn a grade of "C-" or better in each required nursing course.
 A grade of "D" or "F" is considered a failure.
-A student who for the first time receives a grade of less than a "C-" in a Nursing course may, with department approval, repeat the course.
-A student who receives a grade of less than a "C-" in a second Nursing course will not be permitted to continue in the program.
+A student who for the first time receives a grade of less than a "C-" in a nursing course may, with school approval, repeat the course.
+A student who receives a grade of less than a "C-" in a second nursing course will not be permitted to continue in the program.